WingSunAu/Message-Board/README.md

 Online: Online support is deprecated, move to using OnePage.

 ## Roadmap
-Functionality expanded upon in OnePage
+Functionality expanded upon in Members-Chat